TBD9rain/quick_ref/git.md

 ## From a local directory

-To initialize a local working directory into a git repository:
+To initialize a local directory into a git repository:
 ```
-cd <working_directory>
+cd <local_directory>
 git init
 ```

 ## From an existing repository

-To clone an existing repository from internet:
+To clone an existing repository from internet or a local path:
 ```
 git clone <repository_path> [<path>]
 ```